SESARLab/mfh-dl-performace-testing/thesis.md

 #### Apache Druid provisioning

-Apache Druid was configured to run as a clustered deployment and consists of the following servers:
+I configured Apache Druid to run as a clustered deployment and consists of the following servers:

 - A Coordinator, responsible for handling the metadata and coordination of the various processes of the cluster
 - A Broker that receives and forwards queries to the data servers